Last update Feb. 19, 2021

 Would you like to recommend the use of e-lactancia?
 Write to us at corporate mail of APILAM

-Its low oral bioavailability would hinder its transfer to infant plasma from ingested breast milk since, due to its protein nature, it degrades in the gastrointestinal tract, and is not absorbed, except in premature infants and the immediate neonatal period, when there may be greater intestinal permeability.
+Due to its protein nature, it is inactivated in the gastrointestinal tract, not being absorbed (practically zero oral bioavailability), which makes it difficult or prevents the passage to the infant's plasma from ingested breast milk, except in premature infants and the immediate neonatal period, when there may be greater intestinal permeability.